 I truly believe 'your health is your wealth' and that our own 'body' and 'mind' are our inner teachers.
 As a result of experiential learning, practice and self awareness I am continuously amazed and curious at the human body and it's capabilities.
 As a result of this, my own practice and teaching continues to evolve and develop and moves from strength to strength.

 My enthusiasm for yoga and health and wellbeing is infectious and my yoga classes demonstrate that learning and exploration and yoga can be fun.

 The classes I teach range from a very relaxed therapeutic (yin/restorative) style to a much more dynamic fitnessvinyasa flow style, I work and teach intuitively and authentically, sensing the needs of the group or individual and on an energetic level.
 I believe yoga should be inclusive and that yoga is for every body, my aim is to reach those people who feel they are not, for whatever reason able to practice yoga.
 I truly believe yoga is a wonderful tool for discovering your authentic self, honouring your body and exploring your inner child.

-I have a particular interest in 'restorative' yoga and using yoga as therapy and a way to connect with our somatic body.
+I also have a particular interest in trauma and how it's impacts on our body and this is another area I am currently exploring.
+I also enjoy teaching 'restorative' yoga and using yoga as therapy and a way to connect with our somatic body.
 I work on a one-to-one basis with many clients that have various musculoskeletal, physiological, mental and emotional challenges and those recovering from cancer and other chronic illnesses.

 Yoga can be of benefit to all and compliments other activities.
 Even if you have never practiced yoga it is never too late to begin, all you need is an open, inquisitive mind and a sense of humour.